 Finally it is necessary to install the kernel.
 Installation is done by moving the kernel image to the location where it is read on the target system.
-With the following sequence, a backup of the current kernel is made, the new kernel is transferred over to the target system and the target system is then rebooted.
+With the following sequence, a backup of the current kernel is made, the new kernel is transferred over to the target system and the target system is then root@am335x-evm:/boot# shutdown -r now